 In scenarios above that allow resumption of study products, management of participants who have repeatedly reactive rapid tests or repeated reactive Ag/Ab tests is challenging.
 For participants who received at least one CAB-LA injection, the protocol-specified HIV testing algorithm used for follow-up visits will be modified to include cell pellet storage at all subsequent visits until HIV infection is confirmed, or until HIV infection is ruled out in consultation with the 083HIV or 084HIV@hptn.org alias teams.
-Stored cell pellets may be sent for HIV DNA testing at the HPTN LC at the direction of the HIV alias group.
+Prior to entry into OLE2 (i.e., for HPTN 083: Step 6 entry @ week 56 of the OLE; for HPTN 084: XXXX), stored cell pellets may be sent for HIV DNA testing at the HPTN LC at the direction of the HIV alias group.
 If the participant has new or different patterns of reactive/positive test results at subsequent study visits, clinical management should follow the algorithms presented above.